Jake989/Python-exercises-from-book/README.md

 # Python-exercises
-A repository to put the solutions to python practice exercises I do A work in progress
+A repository to put the solutions to python practice exercises I do.

+<p>:D</p>